Functional Mixed Membership Models: Case Studies

 where $\hat{f}(y_{ij}) = \frac{1}{N_{MC}}\sum_{l=1}^{N_{MC}}P\left(y_{ij}|\boldsymbol{\nu}^{(l)}, \boldsymbol{\Phi}^{(l)}, \left(\sigma^2\right)^{(l)}, \mathbf{Z}^{(l)}\right)$, $\hat{f}(\mathbf{Y}) = \prod_{i=1}^{N}\prod_{j=1}^{n_i}\hat{f}(y_{ij})$, and $N_{MC}$ is the number of MCMC samples used for estimating $\hat{f}(y_{ij})$.
 We can approximate $\mathbb{E}_{\boldsymbol{\Theta}}[\text{log} f(\mathbf{Y}|\boldsymbol{\Theta})|\mathbf{Y}]$ by using the MCMC samples, such that

-For the 10 ``true'' data-sets with 3 functional features ($K=3$) and 200 functional observations ($N = 200$, $n_i = 100$), we assumed that the observed smooth functions lie in a space spanned by cubic b-spline basis functions with 4 equally spaced internal nodes ($P = 8$), and that 3 eigenfunctions can capture the entire covariance process ($M = 3$).
+For the 10 ``true'' datasets with 3 functional features ($K=3$) and 200 functional observations ($N = 200$, $n_i = 100$), we assumed that the observed smooth functions lie in a space spanned by cubic b-spline basis functions with 4 equally spaced internal nodes ($P = 8$), and that 3 eigenfunctions can capture the entire covariance process ($M = 3$).
 In this simulation, we assumed that $\sigma^2 = 0.001$, and randomly drew the $\boldsymbol{\nu}$ and $\boldsymbol{\Phi}$ parameters for each data-set according to the following distributions:

 The $\chi_{im}$ parameters were drawn from a standard normal distribution, while the $\mathbf{Z}$ parameters were drawn from a mixture of Dirichlet distributions.
 20\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution with $\alpha_1 = 10$, $\alpha_2 = 1$, and $\alpha_3 = 1$.
 Another 20\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution where $\alpha_1 = 1$, $\alpha_2 = 10$, and $\alpha_3 = 1$.
 Another 20\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution where $\alpha_1 = 1$, $\alpha_2 = 1$, and $\alpha_3 = 10$.
 The rest of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution with $\alpha_1 = \alpha_2 = 1$.
-Once all of the parameters for the ``true'' data-set were specified, the observed data points were generated according to the model.
-MCMC was then conducted with various values of $K$, but with the correct number of eigenfunctions, $M$, and the correct basis functions.
+Once all the parameters for the ``true'' data set were specified, the observed data points were generated according to the model.
+MCMC was then carried out with various values of $K$, but with the correct number of eigenfunctions, $M$, and the correct basis functions.

+One may be tempted to put a prior on $K$, however extending the current model to allow for $K$ to have a prior on it is not a trivial task.
+One popular way to do trans-dimensional sampling is through reversible-jump MCMC (RJMCMC).
+Unfortunately, RJMCMC requires a one-to-one and differentiable mapping between dimensions.
+While good mappings can be found for simple models, finding a good mapping for a model like like the functional mixed membership model is non-trivial.
+Without a good mapping, we will have poor mixing of the Markov Chain, where we would be unlikely to ever change directions.

+Another option would be to use a hierarchical Dirichlet process \citep{teh2004sharing}.
+Dirichlet process mixture models have become somewhat popular, especially because inference can be performed using algorithms similar to those described in \citep{neal2000markov}.
+However, due to the continuous nature of the allocation parameters $Z_{ik}$ and the need to estimate the cross-covariance function between different features, the algorithms described in \citep{neal2000markov} could not be easily used to extend this framework to the infinite-dimensional features case.
+Furthermore, ensuring identifiability, through either the separability condition or the sufficiently scattered condition \citep{chen2022learning}, in a non-parametric model would also be challenging with changing dimensions.